 The truth is far different.

-An email list can be one of your company’s biggest assets.
+If you build your email marketing list the right way, it can be one of your company’s biggest assets.
 Imagine, a large built-in audience of people who really want to hear from you, and trust you with their time and email addresses.

 Or, it can be a worthless compilation of names, the wrong audience, or people who don’t want to buy anything (and never will).